konfound-project/konfound/joss-paper/paper.md

   index: 5
 ---

-# Quantifying the Robustness of Inferences
+## Quantifying the Robustness of Inferences

-Statistical methods which quantify the conditions necessary to alter inferences are important to a variety of disciplines [@razavi2021].
+Sensitivity analysis, a statistical method crucial for validating inferences across disciplines, quantifies the conditions that could alter conclusions [@razavi2021].
 One line of work is rooted in linear models and foregrounds the sensitivity of inferences to the strength of omitted variables [@frank2000; @cinelli2019].
-A more recent approach is rooted in the potential outcomes framework for causal inference and foregrounds how hypothetical changes in a sample would alter an inference if such variables or cases were otherwise observed [@frank2007; @frank2008; @frank2013; @xu2019).
-It differs from other sensitivity analysis approaches and packages (e.g., in the variety of dependent variable types it accomodates, its internal logic, and its analytic (rather than simulation-based) approach [@frank2023].
+A more recent approach is rooted in the potential outcomes framework for causal inference and foregrounds how hypothetical changes in a sample would alter an inference if such variables or cases were otherwise observed [@frank2007; @frank2008; @frank2013; @xu2019].

-We have implemented two measures from these lines of work within R via the `konfound` R package.
-The audience for this R package is primarily social scientists, as well as interested individuals in other fields.
 One measure is the Impact Threshold of a Confounding Variable (ITCV), which generates statements such as "to invalidate an inference of an effect, an omitted variable would have to be correlated at \_\_ with the predictor of interest and with the outcome" [@frank2000].
 This sensitivity analysis can be calculated for any linear model.
-The second measure is the Robustness of an Inference to Replacement (RIR) which generates statements such as "to invalidate the inference, \_\_ % of the cases would have to be replaced with counterfactual cases with zero effect of the treatment" [@frank2013].
-The RIR represents a more generally applicable approach not limited to linear models, and is recommended for all cases that use binary outcomes [@frank2021].
+The Robustness of an Inference to Replacement (RIR) assesses how replacing a certain percentage of cases with counterfactuals of zero treatment effect could undermine an inference.
+The Robustness of an Inference to Replacement (RIR) is more general than the ITCV index.
+It assesses how replacing a certain percentage of cases with counterfactuals of zero treatment effect could undermine an inference [@frank2013]; it is particularly appropriate for models with binary outcomes [@frank2021].

-# Statement of Need: The Need for an R Package

-We have implemented these recent developments of sensitivity analysis for causal inferences within R via the `konfound` R package.
-In particular, the `konfound` package is used to calculate two robustness indices: ITCV and RIR.

-This paper provides an overview of two core functions within the `konfound` package: `konfound()`, `pkonfound()`.
+The sensitivity analysis technique we describe in this paper and implement in an R package differ from others in several ways.
+Unlike @linden2020conducting, which focuses on dichotomous outcomes and omitted variable sensitivity, our approach extends to continuous outcomes and evaluates both changes in estimates and standard errors. @oster2019unobservable focuses only on selection into the treatment based on unobservable variables versus observable variables necessary to nullify an estimate.
+The ITCV index focuses on relationship of the unobservable to the predictor of interest and to the outcome.
+More generally, many others used simulation based approaches, while our approach uses closed form expressions to generate a single term representing sensitivity.
+These techniques along with others are reviewed and discussed along with the ITCV and RIR approaches that are implemented in the konfound package in @frank2023.

+We have implemented the calculation of both the ITCV and RIR indices in the konfound R package.
+This package is intended to provide a principled, accessible set of sensitivity analysis techniques that are suitable for a range of model and dependent variable types.
+Its audience is broad: primarily social scientists, but also interested individuals in other disciplines (e.g., the health sciences).
+This paper provides an overview of two core functions within the `konfound` package, each of which can calculate the ITCV and RIR indices: `konfound()` and `pkonfound()`.
 These functions allow users to calculate the robustness of inferences using a model estimated in R in or using information about a model from a published study, respectively.

-The package is available from the Comprehensive R Archive Network (CRAN) at <https://CRAN.R-project.org/package=konfound>; it can be installed via the standard `install.packages(“konfound”)` function.
-These two core functions within the `konfound` package are briefly summarized below along with their functionality.
+The konfound package is available from the Comprehensive R Archive Network (CRAN) at [https://CRAN.R-project.org/package=konfound](https://CRAN.R-project.org/package=konfound); it can be installed via the `r install.packages(“konfound”)` function within R.

-# Summary and Functionality
+## Functionality

+### **konfound**

-1.  **konfound**: This function is used for fitted models and calculates the ITCV and RIR.
-This function currently works for linear models created with `lm()`, `glm()`, and `lmer()` fitted in R. The output printed in the R console is the bias that must be present and the number of cases that would have to be replaced with cases for which there is no effect to invalidate the inference.
+This function calculates the ITCV and RIR for models fitted in R. This function currently works for linear models fitted with `lm()`, `glm()`, and `lmer()`.
+The output printed in the R console is the bias that must be present and the number of cases that would have to be replaced with cases for which there is no effect to invalidate the inference.

-## *Example for linear models fit with lm()*
+#### *Example for linear models fit with lm()*

 For this example, we will use the `concord1` dataset built into the `konfound` package.
-This dataset comes from Hamilton's (1983) study which examines the causal mechanism behind household water conservation in a U.S. city.
+This dataset comes from a study which examines the causal mechanism behind household water conservation in a U.S. city.

-We will model the impact the following variables have on household water consumption in 1981: household water consumption in 1980 (`water80`), household income (`income`), education level of household survey respondent (`educat`), retirement status of respondent (`retire`), and number of individuals in household in 1980 (`peop80`).
+We will model the impact the following variables have on household water consumption in 1981:

+- household water consumption in 1980 (`water80`)
+- household income (`income`)
+- education level of household survey respondent (`educat`)
+- retirement status of respondent (`retire`)
+- number of individuals in household in 1980 (`peop80`)

     library(konfound)